developer-onizuka/mongoDB_replicaSet/README.md

 deployment.apps/employee-test created
 ```

-The environment of MONGO is a connection string but it is a replicaSet aware connection string, especially.
+The environment of MONGO is for setting a connection string, but in this case it is a replicaSet aware connection string, especially.
 ```
         env:
         - name: MONGO